Last updated on January 24th, 2023 at 12:18 pm

 Dionysos was Dia’s son after his affair with Semele, one of the Oceanic nymphs and he is the God of wine and celebrations.

-Finally, we have Apollo, the new god of the sun, and Artemis the Goddess of the moon.
-Their mother was Leto, one of the thousands of Dia’s mistresses, the daughter of Titans Coios and Phoebe.
+Finally, we have Apollon, the new god of the sun, and Artemis the Goddess of the moon.
+Their mother was Leto, one of the thousands of Dia’s mistresses, the daughter of Titans Koios and Phoebe.

 So, the Olympian Gods were the 5 brothers and sisters of Dias, plus 7 of his children with Hera and other women, plus Aphrodite, who according to another myth was his daughter and not the deity we described above coming out from the foam of the sea.